Tatzu Nishi: 2014

 In 2014 Nishi constructed a temporary hotel installation called Hotel Manta around the Havis Amanda fountain in Helsinki's Market Square, Helsinki.

 2015

 In 2015, Nishi built a viewing platform on top of the Oude Kerk cathedral in Amsterdam that gave a wide view of the city to viewers who climbed to it.
-The work, titled the garden which is the nearest to god was created under the artist name "Taturo Atzu".
+The work, titled The Garden Which is the Nearest to God was created under the artist name "Taturo Atzu".

-Nishi's 2015 public sculpture in Nantes, France placed a series of household objects, including a piano, a bed, a chair, a coat rack, a heater, a bathroom sink and a stack of books, above the head of the statue of general Émile Mellinet in the Général-Mellinet park.
+Nishi's 2015 public sculpture The Life’s Little Worries of Général Mellinet in Nantes, France placed a series of household objects, including a piano, a bed, a chair, a coat rack, a heater, a bathroom sink and a stack of books, above the head of the statue of general Émile Mellinet in the Général-Mellinet park.

 2016

 Nishi's 2016 work In Bed with Martin Luther consisted of a room constructed around an existing bronze statue of Martin Luther in Eisenach, Germany.

 2017

 During the 2017 Bi-City Biennale in Shenzhen, China, Nishi constructed a part of a roadway in the third-floor worker's dormitory of a former factory.